 Our Approach to Treatment

 Houston Methodist’s team has set the standard for heart transplants.
-Doctors refer hundreds of patients to our highly skilled experts for evaluation, diagnoses and treatment of advanced heart failure and other conditions.
+Doctors refer hundreds of patients to our highly skilled experts for evaluation, diagnoses and treatment of advanced heart failure, cardiac amyloidosis and other conditions.

 We provide second opinions for patients seeking heart transplants or ventricular assist devices (VADs) who do not qualify at other centers.
 Houston Methodist is home to one of the longest running and most established programs nationwide for mechanical heart support for advanced heart failure patients.
 The pump, a left ventricular assist device (LVAD), can extend the lives of advanced heart failure patients who do not qualify for heart transplantation, or assist those who await transplantation.